Skip to content

 Multi-clinic operations: Specialists and administrators can manage multiple clinics/practices from a single account, switching between them instantly.

-Brand control: Each organization has its own logo, colors, and dedicated domains (e.g., healthcorp.clinic.restartix.app for staff, healthcorp.portal.restartix.app for patients).
+Brand control: Each organization has its own logo, colors, and dedicated domains (e.g., healthcorp.clinic.restartix.pro for staff, healthcorp.portal.restartix.pro for patients).
 Custom domains are also supported (e.g., clinic.myclinic.com).

 Data isolation: Appointments, forms, files, and settings are completely separate per organization — accidentally mixing clinics is impossible.
 The one deliberate exception is the patient's portable profile (patient_persons): demographics, blood type, allergies, and insurance travel with the patient across clinics, but only after the patient signs a per-org profile-sharing consent form.
 See Patient Profile Sharing Consent →.